FarukErat/Othello/README.md

 # Othello/Reversi
-A Simple Othello Game
+A Simple Othello Game<br>
-This game is playable against cpu.
+This game is playable against cpu.<br>
 However, cpu makes completely random moves.<br>
 Thus, its moves are usually not wisely done.<br>
 Games can be saved to and loaded from files.